1983 Army Cadets football team

-The 1983 Army Cadets football team was an American football team that represented the United States Military Academy in the 1983 NCAA Division I-A football season.
+The 1983 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1983 NCAA Division I-A football season.
 In their first season under head coach Jim Young, the Cadets compiled a 2–9 record and were outscored by their opponents by a combined total of 304 to 140.
 In the annual Army–Navy Game, the Cadets lost to Navy by a 42–13 score.